shawngraham/ar-archaeology/workshop materials/Build an AR app.md

 ### Building your scene

 The central window of the Unity editor shows us our game, or in this case, our AR scene.
-In a video game, the 'camera' follows the action around so that the player, sitting in front of the computer, sees the action from that view point.
+In a video game, the 'camera' follows the action around so that the player, sitting in front of the computer, sees the action from that view point. (*Aside:* The coordinate system in Unity3d frankly drives me to despair.
+I typically make very small incremental changes to the x,y,z in turn so I can figure out what is going on in any given situation.
+[Info on the coordinate system](http://www.intensiveworks.com/?p=323))

 The vuforia sdk comes with an 'AR Camera' that only reveals digital content when your device's camera is pointed at one of our tracking images.
 So:

 ![setting up ARCamera](img/arcamera.png)